-Initial planning for the northeast corner has been based on the 1997 master plan, which included the plaza, from which one can enter either the area of the canal/promenade to the west or the formal garden to the south, and provides pedestrian and visual access to Northeast Fourth Street and Bellevue Way.
+Planning for the northeast corner was based on the 1997 park master plan, which included the plaza, from which one can enter either the area of the canal/promenade to the west or the formal garden to the south, and provides pedestrian and visual access to Northeast Fourth Street and Bellevue Way.

 While the Northeast Gateway is an important connection for the park to downtown, it will also function as a focal point for the Grand Connection, a pedestrian-oriented corridor to traverse downtown, from Meydenbauer Bay Park to the Wilburton neighborhood.